SurafelTeka/INRTU-Attendance/README.md

 👨‍💻 Developed by

 Surafel Teka Zewdie
-AI and Computer Science student at INRTU | Ethiopia
+AI and Computer Science student at INRTU |
 ✉️ surafelteka243@gmail.com